 Man wanted after Williams Valley school van stolen

 Mar.
-26—WILLIAMSTOWN — State police at Lykens are looking for a man they say stole a Williams Valley School District van and intentionally struck two vehicles, one of them head-on.
+27—WILLIAMSTOWN — State police at Lykens are looking for a man they say stole a Williams Valley School District van and intentionally struck two vehicles, one of them head-on.

 Troopers said the investigation began around 4:40 p.m.
 Thursday when they were called to the 200 block of East Market Street in Williamstown, Dauphin County, for a report of a criminal trespass.